Pachpadra Refinery: Financing and outcomes

-Pachpadra Refinery is owned by a joint venture between Hindustan Petroleum Corporation Limited (owning 74% stakes) and the Government of Rajasthan (owning 26% stakes).
+Pachpadra Refinery is owned by a joint venture between Hindustan Petroleum Corporation Limited (holding a 74% stake) and the Government of Rajasthan (owning a 26% stake).
 In January 2019, the project was announced to be worth ₹43129 crore.
-Around 66% of the finances (worth ₹28753 crore) would be arranged through loan from joint consortium of lenders; State Bank of India being prime lender with over 50% contribution.
-However, in 2023, the estimated investment had nearly doubled and increased to ₹72000 crore.
+Around 66% of the financing (worth ₹28753 crore) would be arranged through a loan from a joint consortium of lenders, with the State Bank of India being prime lender, contributing over 50%.
+However, in 2023, the estimated investment nearly doubled, increasing to ₹72000 crore.

-Hindustan Petroleum Corporation Limited managing director M. K. Surana said the project would employ 40,000 people directly and 60,000 people indirectly.
-More employment will be given to local people.
+Hindustan Petroleum Corporation Limited MD M. K. Surana said the project would employ 40,000 people directly and 60,000 people indirectly.
+More employment will be provided to locals.

-Rajasthan State Industrial Development and Investment Corporation will invest ₹1 lakh core in Balotra Refinery.
+Rajasthan State Industrial Development and Investment Corporation will invest ₹1 lakh crore in the Pachpadra Refinery.